- Sexual Violence Prevention and Support

 - At parties where there is drinking or drugs, appoint a "designated sober person," one friend who won't drink and who will look out for the others in the group by regularly checking on them.

 - Don't be afraid to ask for help or "make a scene" if you feel threatened.
-If you are being pressured or forced into sexual activity against your will, let the other person know how you feel and get out of the situation, even if it's awkward and even if you embarrass the other person or hurt his or her feelings.
+If you are being pressured or forced into sexual activity against your will, let the other person know how you feel and get out of the situation, even if it's awkward and even if you embarrass the other person or hurt their feelings.

 - If you have reason to believe that a friend or another person is being raped, call the police immediately and do what you can to get your friend and yourself out of that situation.